A Prudent Framework for Understanding Risk-Awareness in Demand Response: Background and literature review

-Dynamic pricing schemes, also known as the time-varying price, are designed to utilize demand-side flexibility but also introduce variability to the electricity prices~\cite{tariff_dynamic1, tariff_dynamic2}.
-Electricity prices at wholesale markets are inherently variable~\cite{TX_realtime}, and in regions like Texas, consumers can elect to receive wholesale real-time prices directly.
-During the 2021 winter storm Uri, the wholesale real-time price surged to \$9,000/MWh in Texas~\cite{TX}, and some families consumers received outrageous electricity bills of more than ten thousand as they still kept lights and heat on~\cite{nyt}.
+Dynamic pricing schemes, also known as time-varying tariffs, are designed to leverage demand-side flexibility but also introduce greater variability into electricity prices~\cite{tariff_dynamic1}. \todo{Electricity prices in wholesale markets are inherently volatile~\cite{TX_realtime}, and in regions such as PJM and ERCOT, large industrial or commercial consumers can elect to receive real-time wholesale prices directly~\cite{PJM_real}.} During the 2021 Winter Storm Uri, wholesale real-time prices surged to \$9,000/MWh in Texas, resulting in some consumers receiving electricity bills exceeding ten thousand dollars~\cite{nyt}. \todo{In addition, programs such as ERCOT’s 4CP impose charges based on peak periods that are identified ex post to the following year’s bills.
+The resulting charges introduce significant uncertainty for consumers~\cite{4CP_ercot}.}

-On the retailer side, utilities are adopting dynamic tariffs to incentivize demand responses.
-There are many utility issues with time of use (ToU) tariffs for residential customers with peak and off-peak rates to provide consumers with the greatest opportunity for savings, such as Con Edison in New York City~\cite{Con_ed_ny}, PG\&E in California~\cite{PGE}, and Salt River Project in Arizona~\cite{SRP}.
+On the retail side, utilities are increasingly adopting dynamic tariffs to encourage demand response.
+Many utilities offer time-of-use (ToU) tariffs for residential customers, with different rates for peak and off-peak periods, aiming to provide consumers with opportunities for savings.
+Examples include Con Edison in New York City~\cite{Con_ed_ny}, PG\&E in California~\cite{PGE}, and the Salt River Project (SRP) in Arizona~\cite{SRP}.
 Beyond ToU, utilities are now experimenting with more advanced time-varying tariffs.
-For example, OG\&E in Oklahoma uses a smart hour pricing scheme that varies prices during ToU peak hours~\cite{OGE}; Ameren in Illinois uses a power smart pricing rate plan that issues hourly different electricity prices to residential customers day ahead~\cite{real_time_price}.
-All these plans indicate the need to use dynamic pricing to incentivize improved consumer flexibility.
+For instance, OG\&E in Oklahoma implements a smart hours pricing scheme that varies prices within the designated ToU peak window~\cite{OGE}, while Ameren in Illinois offers a Power Smart Pricing program that issues hourly electricity prices to residential customers on a day-ahead basis~\cite{real_time_price}.
+Although many of these programs issue prices in advance and thus limit real-time uncertainty for consumers, they increasingly link retail prices to wholesale market conditions, indicating a broader trend toward dynamic pricing models that aim to enhance consumer flexibility in electricity consumption.